Rokhlin property and approximate representability for inclusions of index-finite type: Abstract

 \section{Abstract}

-We introduce and study a notion of Rokhlin property for an inclusion of unital $C\sp*$-algebras which could have no projections like the Jiang-Su algebra.
-We also introduce a notion of approximate representability and show a duality between them.
-We demonstrate the importance of these notions by showing the permanence of the tracial $\mathcal{Z}$-absorbingness and the strict comparison property.
+We introduce and study a notion of Rokhlin property for an inclusion of unital $C\sp*$-algebras which possibly have no projections like the Jiang-Su algebra $\mc{Z}$.
+We also introduce the dual notion to this Rokhlin property, namely the weak approximate representability and establish the duality between them.
+Moreover, we show that these notions give rise to order zero maps and show that various structural properties including strict comparison and $\mc{Z}$-stability pass from the larger algebra to the smaller algebra.